NarasimhaReddyY/cb-react-forms/README.md

 # React Form Builder

-A complete react form builder that interfaces with a json data to load and save generated forms.
+A complete react form builder that interfaces with json data to load and save generated forms.

 ![](pictures/Screenshot-formBuilder.png)